deathworlders/online/content/book/deathworlders/chapter-30-hearts-minds.md

 Firth pushed Blaczynski toward the door and waited for him to stumble out of the room. “...Sorry about him,” he said.
 “But yeah, we were out drinkin’ last night and I guess ‘Horse finally caved and went home with some chick.”
 He inclined his head and stooped slightly to examine Martina more on her level, which considering he was a foot and a half taller was a losing battle. “...That bother you?”

 “No…” Martina told him.
 “No, it’s okay.
-I’m not upset, just... surprised.”
+I’m not upset, just...surprised.”

 “Really?
 Thought you and ‘Horse had something going on…?”